ParthPatel00/QuizMaster/README.md

 **QuizMaster** is an AI-driven web application that allows users to upload PDF documents—lecture slides, textbooks, articles—and receive personalized quizzes in return.
 The platform instantly grades answers and offers feedback, supporting repeated attempts and long-term quiz storage.

-This project was built as part of CMPE 272 (Spring 2025) at San Jose State University.

 ---

 ## 🎯 Key Features